Many Authors.

 What if & Why Not?

 Leading a small district like Au Gres-Sims and leading Saginaw ISD are vastly different experiences, to say the least.
-But in both circumstances, Collier has prioritized acting as a servant leader.
+But in both circumstances, Dr. Jeffrey Collier has prioritized acting as a servant leader.
 That means constructing an organizational identity that includes and empowers those around him.

 SchoolCEO Podcast: Collective Authorship